HamletTanyavong/Mathematics.NET/docs/guide/autodiff/second-order-reverse-mode.md

 # Second-Order, Reverse Mode Automatic Differentiation

-Support for first-order, reverse-mode autodiff is provided by the `HessianTape` class.
+Support for first-order, reverse-mode autodiff is provided by <xref href="Mathematics.NET.AutoDiff.HessianTape`1" />.

 ## Hessian Tapes

 The steps needed to perform second-order, reverse-mode autodiff is similar to the steps needed to perform the first-order case.
-This time, however, we have access to the following overloads and/or versions of `ReverseAccumulate`:
+This time, however, we have access to the following overloads and/or versions of [ReverseAccumulate](xref:Mathematics.NET.AutoDiff.HessianTape`1.ReverseAccumulate*):
 ```csharp
 HessianTape<Complex> tape = new();